 We stayed at the IBIZA Guest House in Hue, which was perfect for one night.
 The WiFi was excellent and our private room with two full beds was only $14 USD/night (breakfast included)!
 The location was great and staff super duper nice.
 It wasn’t the most social place, but again, perfect for one night in total comfort.

 Day 10: Today is all about exploring Hue, specifically its awesome Imperial City.
+Many folks skip over Hue in their 3 week Vietnam itinerary, but the stunning Imperial City is a big reason why that’s a mistake.
 It’s easy to find and walkable from most main areas in the city.
 Essentially, the Imperial City is a beautifully preserved and laid-out ancient city.
 We allowed two hours to explore it, and actually really wished we had much longer!
 It was beautiful at sunset in particular.

 You have to eat Bun Bo Hue at Dong Ba market (and also, whatever other dishes you can find at Dong Ba market).
 I am a huge Anthony Bourdain fan, and if you explore the depths of the market long enough you will come across the same food stand he dined at in Hue.
 The woman who runs it is super nice and you’ll know you’re at the right one because she has his picture up.
 I expected some copy-cats, but there seemed to be some unspoken code of honesty among the food vendors at Dong Ba, because I only saw one stand advertising itself as the Anthony Bourdain stand.